ReadyResearchersTemplates/syllabus/README.md

 - the product of your work
 - the process used to arrive that that product
-- the way that you present your product and process
+- the narrative/story you tell about your product and process

 The evaluative criteria in this course do not weight these equally, and place emphasis on process and presentation; however, this does not make the product(s) of your work inconsequential.
 By nature, a good process necessitates a good product.
 There